hoangsonww/DocuThinker-AI-App/README.md

 <h2 id="features">✨ Features</h2>

+**DocuThinker** offers a wide range of features to help users manage and analyze their documents effectively.
+Here are some of the key features of the app:

 - **Document Upload & Summarization**: Upload PDFs or Word documents for AI-generated summaries.
 - **Key Insights & Discussion Points**: Generate important ideas and topics for discussion from your documents.
 - **AI Chat Integration**: Chat with an AI using your document’s original context.